Kossit73/Broiler_chicken_Financial_Model/README.md

 Excel Model* to generate a multi-sheet workbook and download it directly from the browser.

-Open the **AI & Machine Learning Settings** expander in the Advanced analytics tab to configure optional forecasting and narrative preferences.
+An **AI & Machine Learning Settings** expander appears at the top of the Input Landing Page so you can configure optional forecasting and narrative preferences before editing assumptions.
 The settings panel stores values per scenario and supports multiple providers, model names, and narrative focus areas.

 ### Configuring editable schedules